How does the blood atonement of Passover differ from the blood atonement of Yom Kippur?

 On that day, Israel's "eyes" will be opened and their "ears" will be unstopped, having been closed and stopped up for millennia (Isaiah 6:10).
 The people will see and understand that Jesus is their Messiah, Savior, and Lord (Ezekiel 38:23, 39:22) when He destroys their enemies before their very eyes.
 They will be in the direct presence of their Messiah, just as the first high priest Aaron was in the direct presence of God in the Most Holy Place on the Day of Atonement (Leviticus 16:2,29,30).
 And God's new covenant with Israel will be reinstated, perhaps symbolized by the visibility of the ark of the covenant in heaven (Revelation 11:19).

 As a result, they will mourn for the one whom they have pierced (Zechariah 12:10).
 God has accepted all of the "wild olive branches" who, by their faith in Jesus, have been grafted into the "natural olive branch" of Israel (Romans 11:17-20).
 Likewise, He will accept Israel back again.
 Once their sins have been atoned for by the blood of their enemies, they will remember Him as Lord, their covenant with Him will be reinstated (Ezekiel 16:60-63), and they will be re-grafted back into their own natural "olive tree" (Romans 11:23,24—see grafted and re-grafted).
-At that time, they will accept Jesus' personal shedding of His blood on the cross, on Passover, for the remission of their sins, unto eternal salvation and life.
+At that time, they will accept Jesus' personal shedding of His blood on the cross—which took place on Passover—for the remission of their sins, unto eternal salvation and life.

 Return to Email Questions and Ted’s Responses